thesofproject/sof-docs/getting_started/build-guide/build-with-zephyr.rst

    .. note::

-      If you need a different SOF version than the one that west automatically checks out, change to ``modules/audio/sof`` and use git to select your preferred version.
-You need at least version 1.6 to use it with Zephyr.
+      If you need a different SOF version than the one that west automatically checks out, instructions below show how to change ``modules/audio/sof`` and select your preferred version.
+You need at least Zephyr version 1.6 to use it with Zephyr.
 Make sure you branch or tag your code in git;
       otherwise, a future ``west update`` may lose it.
 See the west user guide.